Diagnosing breast cancer

 We look at breast tissue from every angle before delivering a diagnosis.
 If you have had imaging performed somewhere else, our specialized radiologists interpret your previous scans and order additional imaging when necessary.
 The tools we use to diagnose breast cancer include the following.

-Breast cancer diagnosis: Why choose Penn Medicine
+Breast cancer second opinions at Penn Medicine

-Penn uses specific diagnostic imaging tools, tests, and procedures that are often more modern than what is available at other healthcare facilities.
-The results of these tools help us diagnose your specific type of cancer and guide us in developing your personalized treatment plan.
+Penn Medicine specialists welcome seeing second opinions for breast cancer diagnoses, offering specific diagnostic imaging tools, tests, and procedures that are often more modern than what is available at other healthcare facilities.
+These advancements help us diagnose your specific type of cancer and guide us in developing your personalized treatment plan.
+To schedule a second opinion, call us at 800-789-PENN (7366) or contact a breast oncology nurse navigator.

 National Cancer Institute Designated Comprehensive Cancer Center badge on top of shot of hospital